Dynamic Fields

 // ...`Hat` is now stuck in a limbo, it will never be accessible again

 Orphaned objects are not a subject to storage rebate, and the storage fees will remain unclaimed.
-One way to avoid orphaned dynamic fields during unpacking on an object is to return the UID and store it somewhere temporarily until the dynamic fields are removed and handled properly.
+One way to avoid orphaned dynamic fields during unpacking of an object is to return the UID and store it somewhere temporarily until the dynamic fields are removed and handled properly.

 Custom Type as a Field Name